rajatrakesh/CDF-CDH-Workshop/README.md

 	$ ./start_nlp_engine.sh

-**Referene**: This starts the server by executing the following command:
+**Reference:** This starts the server by executing the following command:

 	cd stanford-corenlp-full-2018-10-05
 	java -mx1g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9999 -timeout 15000 </dev/null &>/dev/null &

-Details on the corenlp server are available here [web service](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html)
+Details on the corenlp server are available here [Stanford NLP](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html)

-The script ```1_start_nlp.sh``` will run in the background on port 9999 and you can visit the [web page](http://yourpublicip:9999/) to make sure it's running.
+The script ```1_start_nlp.sh``` will run in the background on port 9999 and you can visit the [NLP Engine](http://demo.cloudera.com:9999/) to make sure it's running.

 ![CoreNLP Engine](./images/nlp_01.jpg)